-Capital is actively managed on an ongoing basis, covering the Group, the Bank on an individual basis and its regulated subsidiaries.
+Capital is actively managed on an ongoing basis, covering the Group and its regulated subsidiaries, in particular Bank of Scotland plc.
 Regulatory capital ratios are a key factor in budgeting and planning processes with updates on forecast ratios reviewed regularly by the Lloyds Banking Group Asset and Liability Committee.
 Target capital levels take account of evolving regulatory requirements, capacity for growth and to cover uncertainties.
 Capital policies and procedures are subject to independent oversight.